will-rowe/hulk/docs/using-hulk.md

 * ``-s``: the number of elements to keep in the histosketch (i.e. the sketch length)
 * ``-o``: the basename for the output files

 You don't have to histosketch only one file, or even a whole data stream.
 The histosketching will stop when no more data is received, or if it has been told to stop.
+We should note here as well that HULK does not utilise paired end information, so just pipe it all in (or use a comma-separated list: -f reads_1.fq,reads_2.fq).

 Some more flags that can be used: